UG Healthcare facilities operating at 'optimum production efficiency'

 $29.90/month for the next 9 months

-CATALIST-LISTED manufacturer of disposable gloves UG Healthcare Corporation said in a regulatory update on Tuesday that its facilities are operating at "optimum production efficiency", with the production capacity of 2.9 billion gloves per annum amid higher demand for gloves.
+CATALIST-LISTED manufacturer of disposable gloves UG Healthcare Corporation said in a regulatory update on Tuesday that its facilities are operating at "optimum production efficiency", with the production capacity of 2.9 billion gloves per annum amid higher demand.

 BT is now on Telegram!